-The Expert Committee on the Diagnosis and Classification of Diabetes Mellitus recommends the following criteria for diagnosing DM (1).
+The Expert Committee on the Diagnosis and Classification of Diabetes Mellitus recommends the following criteria for diagnosing DM.
 Two replicate fasting glucose levels that exceed 126 mg/dl (>7 mmol/L) is consistent with diabetes even in the absence of symptoms.
 Normal fasting blood glucose levels of 100 mg/dl or above are considered impaired fasting glucose (IFG).
 Persons with IFG levels (FPG= 100-125 mg/dl (5.66.9 mmol/l) and/or with impaired glucose tolerance test (IGT) (2hour post-load glucose 140-199 mg/dl (78.8 mmol/L-11.1 mmol/L) are at risk of diabetes and should be observed periodically to detect hyperglycemic progression.
-Replicate, twohour glycemic responses >200 mg/dl (>11.1 mmol/L) after a standard oral glucose tolerance test also indicate diabetes.
-This stage is often reached before the fasting glucose levels rise in T2DM and post-prandial hyperglycemia may precede fasting hyperglycemia by months to years.
+Replicate, two-hour glycemic responses >200 mg/dl (>11.1 mmol/L) after a standard oral glucose levels rise in T2DM and post-prandial hyperglycemia may precede fasting hyperglycemia by months to years.
 The reliance on only fasting glucose levels is generally more useful for identification of impending T1D but not for T2D.

-The ADA now recommends that measurement of HbA1c levels can be used in clinical practice for the diagnosis of diabetes, since the onset is seldom so acute that it will not be reflected in elevated HbA1c levels Table 2 (1).
+The ADA now recommends that measurement of HbA1c levels can be used in clinical practice for the diagnosis of diabetes, since the onset is seldom so acute that it will not be reflected in elevated HbA1c levels Table 2. $^{1,2}{\phantom{1,2}}$

-Table 2.
-The American Diabetes Association Diagnostic Guidelines (1,2)
+Table 2: The American Diabetes Association Diagnostic Guidelines

 Stage Latent Impaired glucose Diabetes

 tolerance

-Diagnostic criteria Presence of 2 or more autoantibodies AND Normal glucose levels Fasting plasma glucose: 100-125 mg/dl OR 2hour plasma glucose during OGTT: 140-199 mg/dl OR HbA1C: 5.7-6.4% Fasting plasma glucose: ≥126 mg/dL OR 2hour plasma glucose during OGTT: ≥200 mg/dl OR Random plasma glucose: ≥200 mg/dl with symptoms of polyuria, and weight loss.
-OR
+Diagnostic criteria Presence of 2 or more autoantibodies Fasting plasma glucose: 100-125 mg/dl Fasting plasma glucose: ≥126 mg/dL OR

-HbA1C + ≥6.5%.
+AND Normal glucose levels OR 2 hour plasma glucose during OGTT: 140-199 mg/dl OR HbA1C: 5.7-6.4% 2 hour plasma glucose during OGTT: ≥200 mg/dl OR Random plasma glucose: ≥200 mg/dl with symptoms of polyuria, and weight loss.
+OR HbA1C + ≥6.5%. --------------------------------- -- --

-^{}The OGTT should be performed as described by the World Health Organization (1.75 gm/kg up to 75 gm, using a glucose load containing anhydrous glucose dissolved in water).
+\ The OGTT should be performed as described by the World Health Organization (1.75 gm/kg up to 75 gm, using a glucose load containing anhydrous glucose dissolved in water).